Paul McCartney turns 80

 John rightly gets much of the credit for “A Day in the Life,” which is often said to be the artistic high point of the Beatles’ oeuvre — but it wouldn’t have achieved those heights if it had been all John.
 Music is all about context, and the dissonant orchestral frenzy wouldn’t have been as interesting if it had gone from John back to John again.
 It needs to give way to Paul waking up and reeling off the details of his ordinary life, before drifting off into a dream.

 When paying tribute to a singer/songwriter, the natural tendency is to focus on that person’s songs, but Paul also helped make other people’s songs great.
-John Lennon’s “Dear Prudence” is grounded by Paul’s bass line, before reaching ecstasy through Paul’s drum fills.
+John’s “Dear Prudence” is grounded by Paul’s bass line, before reaching ecstasy through Paul’s drum fills.
 George Harrison’s “Something” sounds so wonderful thanks in part to Paul’s melodic bass playing and tenor harmony vocals.

 Beyond his stunning talents, there’s something more intangible about Paul: a sense of humility and decency.
 He puts aside rock ’n’ roll bombast and arrogance to sing about ordinary people like Eleanor Rigby and the residents of Penny Lane — the nurse who “feels as if she’s in a play …”